 Apart from working hard at the gym, it is also important to eat right and get the right nutrition for better health and fitness.

 The influence of genetic variants is just one part of the puzzle, other factors include actually getting out and working out!

 Health and fitness magazines can provide a lot of generic advice on staying fit but a fitness genetic report can reveal several aspects that people are generally unaware.

-Xcode Life’s Fitness report provides information on power and endurance capacity, tendon and ligament strength, injury risk, exercise recovery and more than 20 such traits.
+Our Gene Fitness Report covers 15+ categories including information on power and endurance capacity, tendon and ligament strength, injury risk, and exercise recovery.

 .” font_container=”tag:h5|text_align:center” use_theme_fonts=”yes”]